 NCRPA is partnering with Kids in Parks and the Blue Cross and Blue Shield of North Carolina Foundation to offer TRACK Trail Grants!
 Check out this wellness blog to learn more about TRACK Trails and to see if your department is eligible to apply.
-For even more information about TRACK Trails, register for our Wellness Webinar tomorrow July 25th at 1:00 pm.

 TRACK Trails is a unique program that aligns with the mission of the NCRPA Wellness Initiative.
 “The Kids in Parks TRACK Trails program was formed through a partnership between the Blue Ridge Parkway Foundation, the Blue Ridge Parkway, and the Blue Cross and Blue Shield of North Carolina Foundation in an attempt to simultaneously fight two of the ailments that face our youth today: nature deficit disorder and childhood obesity.”